Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost: P-spline Model for the Log PSD

 Within the Gibbs-sampling framework, $\boldsymbol{\lambda}$ is sampled either using a Metropolis–Hastings method for component-wise updates \citep{maturana-russel_bayesian_2021} or an adaptive Metropolis–Hastings (AMH) algorithm for joint updates \citep{roberts_examples_2009}.

 For computational efficiency, the knots are placed at the beginning of the algorithm and remain fixed throughout.
-To ensure sufficient flexibility, we can use a large number of knots, as illustrated in the Application section, so that the model can capture the underlying variations of the PSD.
-Additionally, the penalty prior helps guard against overfitting.
+To ensure sufficient flexibility, we can use a large $N_{\xi}$, as illustrated in the Application section, so that the model can capture the underlying variations of the PSD while the penalty prior guards against overfitting.